ARM-software/SCP-firmware/doc/framework.md

 Each of the entries in the element table is a pointer to a *struct fwk_element* structure.
-Elements are made available to the module during the *element initialization* phase.
+Elements are made available to the module during the *element initialization* stage.

 The second member of the structure is an optional void pointer that points to module-specific configuration data.
 The format of this configuration data is defined by the module itself.
-This data is made available to the module during the *module initialization* phase.
+This data is made available to the module during the *module initialization* stage.

 ### Elements